carolf32/books-API/README.md

 # 📚 Book's API

-API to manage a book collection using Typescript.
+API to manage a book collection using Typescript, Express and Prisma ORM, Helmet for extra safety and Zod for verification and serialization.

 Methodology TDD (Test Driven Development).
 Each book contains:
 |key|type|
 |---|----|